grame-cncm/faust/architecture/max-msp/README.md

 # faust2max6/faust2msp

 faust2max6/faust2msp transform a Faust DSP program into a compiled Max/MSP external, and a ready-to-use patch to load and use it.
 Polyphonic and MIDI controllable synthesisers can be created.
+Note that faust2msp is the old version compiling 32 bits external for Max5, and faust2max6 compiles 64 bits or 64/32 bits externals for Max6 and later versions, and should be preferably used.

 ## How to use

-faust2max6/faust2msp are used with the following command:
+faust2max6 is used with the following parameters:

 `faust2max6 [-opt native|generic] [-native] [-nvoices <num>] [-effect <effect.dsp>] [-midi] [-osc] [-universal] [-nopatch] [-soundfile/-soundfile-static] [additional Faust options (-vec -vs 8...)] <file.dsp>`